 Hermit crabs are smart.
 They can get bored, so swap out toys and different obstacles with every cleanup.

 Hermit crabs are really cool pets and part of what makes them so interesting is watching them molt.
 To do this, they must burrow into the substrate and make a safe little cave for themselves while they wait for their new exoskeleton to harden.

-It is precisely for this reason that choosing a substrate is one of the most important decisions you must make as a hermit crab owner.
+It is precisely for this reason that choosing the best substrate for hermit crabs is one of the most important decisions you will make as a hermit crab owner.